The Essential Guide for Retiring in Portugal

 The Silver Coast

-The Silver Coast is an emerging favorite among retirees who are drawn to its breathtaking coastline vistas and tranquil lifestyle.
 This region offers a slower pace of life, with picturesque towns, traditional markets, and beautiful beaches.
 It’s perfect for those who prefer a quieter retirement with easy access to nature and the sea, yet still within reach of urban amenities.

 • Price Range: The Silver Coast is more affordable, with property prices ranging from €150,000 to €400,000 depending on proximity to the coast and size of the property.

-• Example Neighborhoods: Nazaré is famous for its stunning beaches and vibrant community; Óbidos is a charming medieval town with a unique character; and Caldas da Rainha offers a mix of cultural attractions and modern amenities, perfect for a laid-back lifestyle.
+• Example Cities: Nazaré is famous for its stunning beaches and vibrant community; Óbidos is a charming medieval town with a unique character; and Caldas da Rainha offers a mix of cultural attractions and modern amenities, perfect for a laid-back lifestyle.

 How is the retired expat community in Portugal?